 Cortona’s old city center is charming, with narrow cobblestone streets and colorful buildings.
 It’s a hilltop town situated on the southeastern slope of Mount Sant’Egidio and overlooks the vast Val di Chiana valley.

 The views from Cortona are incredible, and you get your fill of them as you explore the ends of the city.
 The farther up you venture, the better the view you’ll get.

 - Walk to the main square, Piazza della Repubblica, and get lost in the city’s charming streets.

 - Explore some churches in Cortona, including Basilica di Santa Margherita and Convento de San Francisco.

 - Eat amazing artisanal gelato from Dolce Vita.
-We tried the olive oil gelato after discovering that the Marfuga shop brand provided the olive oil.
+After discovering that the Marfuga shop brand provided the olive oil, we tried the olive oil gelato.

 - Get lost in the charming streets of Cortona.

 - Close to Piazza dell Repubblica you’ll find fantastic award-winning olive oil at Marfuga Shop.
 Tastings are available.
 We brought home a couple of bottles of olive oil from here and some truffle butter.